joecaro/portfolio/content/cmdi-website.md

     title: "CMDI Website"
     date:  Nov 11 2021 12:00 AM
     author: Joe
     description:  Website for SAAS CRM Platform with blog and hubspot integration.
+Built with NextJS using SSG to be performant and improve SEO.
     stack:
       - NextJS
       - Contentful